Skip to main content

 Growth Hormone Peptide Therapy

 Beyond direct hormone replacement, specific peptides can influence the body’s endocrine system, offering distinct benefits.
-Growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormones (GHRHs) stimulate the natural pulsatile release of from the pituitary gland.
+Growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormones (GHRHs) stimulate the natural pulsatile release of growth hormone from the pituitary gland.
 This approach avoids direct administration of growth hormone, working instead with the body’s own regulatory mechanisms.

 Individuals seeking improvements in body composition, recovery, and general vitality often consider these therapies.
 Key peptides include: